-The programme consists of compulsory and elective modules.
+The programme consists of core, compulsory and elective modules.
 All undergraduate students at Queen Mary take 120 credits a year.

 An MSci degree consists of 480 credits.
 Most modules are worth 15 credits which means that students normally take 8 modules a year.
-In your third year students study for a project worth 15 credits, whereas in the fourth year they undertake either a 30 or 45 credit project .
-Students are required to take all modules marked as 'compulsory'.
+In your third year students study for a project worth 15 credits, whereas in the fourth year they undertake a 30 credit project.
+Students are required to take all modules marked as 'core' or 'compulsory'.
+Students must pass any core modules to be eligible to progress to the next academic year.
 Where modules are indicated as "elective" or "suggested" or "optional" students may choose whether or not to take the module.
-Where there is space in the curriculum students make take up to 15 credits per academic year from another School at Queen Mary.
+Where there is space in the curriculum, students at level 5, 6 and 7 may take up to 15 credits per academic year from another School at Queen Mary.
 Students who chose this option are responsible for finding their own modules and complying with all registration requirements.
-The programme includes one compulsory non credit bearing (study only) module in the first and second years: SPA3000 Basic Mathematical Techniques and SPA5000 Communication Skills for Physicists.
+Students at level 4 should choose from one of the DPA level 4 modules available.

-The MSci Degree programme has an intercollegiate fourth year of study.
+The MSci Degree programme has an intercollegiate fourth year of study (taken in year 5 for year abroad/professional experience).
 The course units available in the fourth year are planned and delivered jointly by the Physics Departments at Queen Mary, University College, King's College and Royal Holloway.
 Thus the fourth year has a rich choice of courses which cover not only physics, but theoretical physics, astrophysics and applied physics.